auchenberg/kenneth-io/posts/2024-04-06-api-developer-experience-2024.md

   It doesn't matter if you call GET request to retrieve or get in your SDKs.
 What matters is consistency all the way through.

-- **Error messages:** The difference between a good and a great error message can mean hours saved in debugging, so in addition, to being rigorous on the error messages themselves, we also included two links directly to the request logs and the relevant doc page as part of the API response to enable better resource discoverability.
+- **Error messages:** The difference between a good and a great error message can mean hours saved in debugging, so in addition to being rigorous on the error messages themselves, we also included two links directly to the request logs and the relevant doc page as part of the API response to enable better resource discoverability.

   {% image src="/images/posts/api-developer-experience-2024/error_message.png" title="Error Message" /%}

-- **Request spell checking:** Building upon great error messages, a common mistake is getting a parameter name wrong, so why not do some spell checking and help developers?
+- **Request spell-checking:** Building upon great error messages, a common mistake is getting a parameter name wrong, so why not do some spell-checking and help developers?

   Notice the: Did you mean email?